-- 10.1 It is intended that once demolished by the Council, the site will be cleared and will be utilised to build homes for affordable renting, for shared ownership and for sale by a private developer, as envisaged in the reserved matters application for Phase 8.1 and 8.2 which was submitted in December 2019 and was heard by the Council's Planning Committee on 17th June 2020. - 10.2 Phase 8.2 will comprise a residential-led mixed use set of blocks, totalling 175 new homes, The proposed 175 new homes are intended to be provided across 6 blocks comprising a mix of styles, and 6 individual houses. - 10.3 The buildings will deliver 154 new apartments, 15 maisonettes and 6 houses, combined with new residential amenity space and with associated landscaping, refuse and recycling facilities and car and cycle parking.
-The phase will range between 2-10 storeys. - 10.4 A mix of 1, 2, 3 and 4-bedroom apartments and maisonettes are proposed across a mix of tenures.
+- 10.1 It is intended that once demolished by the Council, the site will be cleared and will be utilised to build homes for affordable renting, for shared ownership and for sale by a private developer, as envisaged in the reserved matters application for Phase 7.2 which was submitted in January 2021 and granted on 19th May 2021 by the Council's Planning Committee. - 10.2 Phase 7.2 will comprise a residential-led mixed use block of 185 residential homes within a perimeter style block with four distinct cores.
+The design for Acton Gardens Phase 7.2 proposes a courtyard style residential development consisting of four blocks between 6 and 12 storeys.
+The building will deliver 185 new apartments and maisonettes, combined with a new energy centre, new residential amenity space and with associated landscaping, refuse and recycling facilities and car and cycle parking. - 10.3 A mix of 1, 2 & 3 apartments and maisonettes are proposed across a mix of tenures.
 The table below illustrates this mix as homes (u) and habitable rooms (hr).